The Courtship of Eddie's Father (film)

-The Courtship of Eddie's Father is a 1963 American romantic comedy film directed by Vincente Minnelli, and stars Glenn Ford as Tom Corbett, a widowed father and Ronny Howard as the titular son.
-The film was taken from a 1961 novel by Mark Toby.
-The film was subsequently adapted into a television series of the same title with Bill Bixby and Brandon Cruz, which ran from 1969 to 1972 on ABC.
+The Courtship of Eddie's Father is a 1963 American romantic comedy-drama film directed by Vincente Minnelli, starring Glenn Ford as Tom Corbett, a widowed father, and Ronny Howard as the titular son.
+The film is based on the 1961 novel of the same name by Mark Toby.
+The film was subsequently adapted into a television series with Bill Bixby and Brandon Cruz, which aired on ABC from 1969 to 1972.

 Plot

-Eddie Corbett lives with his widowed father, Tom, a radio station executive, in Manhattan.
+Six-year-old Eddie Corbett lives with his widowed father, Tom, a radio station executive, in Manhattan.
 Eddie is still grieving over the death of his mother.
-At his office, Corbett's secretary informs him about the newly hired housekeeper, Mrs. Livingston.
-After a few days, Mrs. Livingston tells Tom about his next-door neighbor Elizabeth Marten, a young divorcée.
-Moments later, Tom answers the door and greets Elizabeth, who has brought fudge brownies for Eddie.
+Tom's newly hired housekeeper, Mrs. Livingston, tells him about his next-door neighbor Elizabeth Marten, a young divorcée.
+Shorty afterwards, Tom answers the door and greets Elizabeth, who has brought fudge brownies for Eddie.
 Tom and Elizabeth talk briefly until they are startled by Eddie's screams.
 One of Eddie's goldfish has died, and Elizabeth comforts him.
-Tom, struggling with his son's grief, demands for Eddie to get over it.
-Elizabeth leaves after having a brief argument with Tom.
+Tom, struggling with his son's grief, demands that Eddie overcome it.
+Elizabeth leaves after a brief argument with Tom.

 One night while Tom and Eddie are at an arcade, Eddie spots Dollye Daly, a redheaded woman.
 Dollye approaches the two, asking Tom to have Eddie accompany her while her picture is being painted.
 Afterwards, Dollye talks over drinks with Tom.
-The next day, Tom confronts disc jockey Norman Jones about his continuing attempts to court a girlfriend on-air.
-During a commercial break, Tom brings Dollye as a potential girlfriend for Norman.
+The next day, during a commercial break, Tom brings Dollye to the radio station as a potential girlfriend for womanizing disc jockey Norman Jones.
 Meanwhile, Rita Behrens, a socialite fashion designer being interviewed on Norman's program, becomes romantically interested in Tom.

-One night, Tom asks for Elizabeth to help treat Eddie, who is having a fever.
+One night, Tom asks Elizabeth to help treat Eddie, who has a fever.
 Elizabeth stays overnight, and she and Tom have breakfast together.
 However, they fall into another argument, and she leaves.
 At a bowling alley, Tom and Rita, and Norman and Dollye have a double date.
 Norman and Dollye later leave and go to a nightclub.
 There, Dollye does an impromptu drum performance, which impresses Norman.
 Back at Rita's apartment, she is invited to a dinner and brings Tom along.
 That same night, Elizabeth and Mrs. Livingston babysit Eddie.